bufbuild-ru/docs/docs/bufstream/releases/index.md

 #### Bug fixes

-- Improve error messages and connection handling in the Apache Iceberg™ REST catalog client.
+- Improve error messages and connection handling in the Apache Iceberg REST catalog client.
-- Remove unnecessary calls to create namespaces in the Apache Iceberg™ REST catalog.
+- Remove unnecessary calls to create namespaces in the Apache Iceberg REST catalog.
 - Fix excessive error logging in Kafka metrics observer.
 - Increase PostgreSQL default connection pool size from 10 to 20 connections.

 #### Features and improvements

-- Allow specifying an Apache Iceberg™ warehouse location, required for some REST catalogs.
+- Allow specifying an Apache Iceberg warehouse location, required for some REST catalogs.
-- Support HTTP proxies for Apache Iceberg™ REST catalogs, using standard `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` environment variables.
+- Support HTTP proxies for Apache Iceberg REST catalogs, using standard `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` environment variables.

 ## v0.3.24